 Instead of leaving the fallen leaves on the ground, you should remove them consistently to prevent a fungus from developing and spreading to the healthy plants throughout the yard.

-2 – Cultural Issues
+2 – Care Issues

 Then, you have to take into account the growing conditions for the plant.
 If the growing conditions for the plant are not met, it’s obviously going to suffer, and the leaves are likely to fall off.